jsmithdefense/Security-Projects/README.md

 ### Skills
 - Detection logic development (KQL, SPL)
 - Alert thresholding and suppression
 - Incident creation and entity mapping

+(Projects will be added as detection work is migrated.)

 ## _Vulnerability Management & Exposure Reduction_

 > Projects focused on identifying misconfigurations and reducing attack surface.
->

 ### Skills
 - Misconfiguration identification
 - Exposure and risk assessment
 - Compensating control recommendations

+(Projects will be added as detection work is migrated.)

 ## Tools & Technologies Referenced
 - Microsoft Defender XDR